Spinal Manipulation Physical Therapists

 - Joint manipulation is a similar treatment that aims to reduce pain and discomfort in joints such as your hips and shoulders.

 Physical therapists are trained to identify weak areas in the body that require treatment for improved mobility and function.
 The goal of physical therapy is to help you regain your strength and ability to move freely.
-If you’ve been in an accident or experienced any type of injury, your New York City physical therapist may recommend spinal or joint manipulation to help you regain strength, relieve pain and improve your range of motion.
+If you’ve been in an accident or experienced any type of injury, your Brooklyn physical therapist may recommend spinal or joint manipulation to help you regain strength, relieve pain and improve your range of motion.

 What Is Spinal and Joint Manipulation?